Necoro/feed2imap-go/README.md

 Or you can roll your own Dockerfile, supplying a glibc...

 **NB**: feed2imap-go employs no server-mode.
 Thus, each run terminates directly after a couple seconds.
-Therefore, the docker container in itself is not that useful and you have to have a mechanism in place to spin up the container regularly.
+Therefore, the docker container in itself is not that useful, and you have to have a mechanism in place to spin up the container regularly.

 ## Support